-Working at a clinic for supernatural creatures, she’s escaped the notice of her father’s legacy-obsessed family.
-Until they need a pawn in their bid for power.
+Carmen Mendoza was abandoned by her wolf shifter father and raised to steer clear of them by her human psychic mother.
+But she’s still drawn to her wilder side, and she has the trail of shapeshifting exes to prove it.
+Though she works at a clinic for supernatural creatures, she’s managed to escape the attention of her father’s legacy-obsessed family–until they need a pawn in their bid for power.
 Snared by a vicious spell designed to wake her inner wolf, Carmen’s only hope is to trust the one man strong enough to soothe her darkest instincts.

-Alec Jacobson was once the heir apparent to the wolves’ ruling elite, until he walked away to marry the woman he loved.
+Alec Jacobson was the heir apparent to the wolves’ ruling elite–until he walked away to marry the woman he loved.
 She paid with her life.
-He lives as a rebel, a black-sheep alpha who protects the supernatural residents of New Orleans from the wolves’ barbaric class system.
-Too bad he can’t protect himself from his need for Carmen.
+Now he lives as a rebel, a black-sheep alpha who protects the supernatural residents of New Orleans from the wolves’ barbaric class system.
+Too bad he can’t protect himself from Carmen’s big brown eyes.

-Yet staking his claim on his enemy’s niece will turn his city into a battleground.
-Unless he can find a way to stop breaking the rules–and start making them.
+The lust that sparks between them is every bit as undeniable as the mating urge.
+Even if he can save her life, staking a claim on his enemy’s niece will turn his city into a battleground.
+Unless he can find a way to stop breaking the rules—and start making them.

 Read an Excerpt

 It didn’t help that his opponent was a young, strong wolf.
 Andrew might still be adjusting to the new power inside him, but Alec had no doubts where the man would stand once he’d acclimated to life as a shapeshifter.
 Age would give the boy experience.
 Training would give him confidence.

 Alec’s days as the strongest wolf in New Orleans were numbered.